tortikolis/Robbie/README.md

 Facebook chatbot with skill to responde to user with Chuck Norris joke or prank.
 Bot has been built with Botkit framework.

 Facebook page: https://www.facebook.com/Robbie-488860201621098/
+**Bot is not launched on facebook!
+It's in developing stage so you won't be able to comunicate with it unless you are Admin or Test user!
+If you need to test it contact me and I will add you as test user**

 ## Getting Started